Cal Poly to host job fair and hiring event to fill more than 65 positions

 The event is a collaboration between Cal Poly, Cal Poly Corporation and University Housing.

-Visit afd.calpoly.edu/job-fair for more information on the event, along with a list of available positions.
+Visit afd.calpoly.edu/job-fair for more information on the Cal Poly Job Fair and Hiring event, along with a list of available positions.